GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 # Building ModelE outside of CMake but using GMAO's baselibs

+## Making a Rundeck

-First you will need to be on a branch that has support for GEOS integration.
-Assuming point to any GEOS build with the baselibs/modules you want and source g5_modules.
+First you will need to be on a branch that has support for GEOS integration which currently is `GEOS_integration`.
+Assuming that point to any GEOS build with the baselibs/modules you want and source g5_modules.
+If you don't have a build, you could just load the right modules for a particular baselibs and set $BASEDIR to the corresponding baselibs you want to use.
+In any case, we have added a new .mk file that will point modelE to use the ESMF and NetCDF in our baselibs.

 Next we have to make what they call a deck.
 ModelE compiles the simulation parameters in rather than say configuration this at runtime like modern software.
 The deck is a configuration file that tells it what model configuration to use and MUST be specified before building.
 To do this **once again in the decks directory**, issue a command line this:
 ```